se-edu/se-book/refactoring/when/q-tick-compare.md

 ‘Extract method’ and ‘Inline method’ refactorings

 - ( ) a. are opposites of each other.
-- ( ) b. sounds like opposites but they are not.
+- ( ) b. sound like opposites but are not.

 <div slot="answer">